sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Rides_by_Season.md

 ##### Interpretation

--  The strong seasonal trend underscores the importance of temperature and daylight in casual rider behavior.
+-  The strong seasonal trend underscores the importance of temperature and daylight in Customer behavior.
 -  Even excluding tourist hotspots, ridership in summer triples or quadruples winter levels.
 -  These patterns can inform resource allocation (e.g., rebalancing bikes) and maintenance scheduling.